jkalleberg/DV-TrioTrain/docs/user-guide/usage_guide.md

 ### Providing required data to TrioTrain

 Input files are handled by the primary input file for TrioTrain, a metadata file in `.csv` format.
+This input file includes trio pedigree information, and the absolute file paths for the local data you want to give DeepVariant.

-These metadata files are used to define different re-training approaches.
-For example, you can alter the order in which trios are seen when building a new model between two different metadata files.
-Metadata includes trio pedigree information, and the absolute file paths for the local data you want to give DeepVariant.
+Different metadata files are used to define different re-training approaches.
+For example, you can alter the order in which trios are given to DeepVariant by varying the row order in two different metadata files.

 #### Metadata Assumptions